andrerfneves/lightning-address/README.md

 ## Bridge Server

-If you don't want to roll out an entire HTTP server on your own setup/infrastructure, but already have a Lightning node you want to use for your Lightning Address?
+If you don't want to roll out an entire HTTP / LNURL server on your own setup/infrastructure, but already have a Lightning node you want to use for your Lightning Address?
 Check the [Bridge Server](./BRIDGE.md) for a plug-n-play solution.

 ## TLDR